aidanho1188/Markdown2Zoho/test/dark_and_light_mode.md

 ### Create inline style objects

-- [ ]  We wil need two objects, `darkMode` and `lightMode` that contain styles within. `darkMode` should set the background color to black and the font color to white. `lightMode` should set the background color to white and the font color to black.
+- [ ]  We wil need two objects, `darkMode` and `lightMode` that contain styles within.&nbsp;`darkMode`&nbsp;should set the background color to black and the font color to white.&nbsp;`lightMode`&nbsp;should set the background color to white and the font color to black.

 ### Create the `styleMode` state